jhauberg/cards.py/README.md

   * Safari
   * Chrome

+## Examples

+See [Trickbook](https://github.com/jhauberg/trickbook), or [Dungeon Deck](https://github.com/jhauberg/dungeon-deck) for examples of real projects.

-# Why?
+# Why make this?

-It should be easier getting your ideas to the table.
+I'm making this because it should be easier getting your ideas to the table.

 There's already plenty of tools that solve this problem.
 Some are free ([nanDeck](http://www.nand.it/nandeck/), [Squib](https://github.com/andymeneely/squib)), some are expensive ([inDesign](http://www.adobe.com/InDesign)).
 Some seem really good (*but are not available yet*, [Paperize](http://paperize.io/beta)).